boschkundendienst/raspisignage/README.md

 ## Preparing for a CMS/server setup (optional)

+**Before running `srv_rootafterboot.bash` on the Pi, make sure that it either has a fixed IP or always receives the identical IP from the DHCP server since the IP address will be used in configuration files.
+If (for whatever reason) the IP address changes, you have to re-run `srv_rootafterboot.bash` again.
+It will update the necessary files with the new IP and !! also reset the password for the user `dsadmin`, so watch the output for the new password. !!**

 For the server part (running a wordpress CMS standalone or besides the player) follow the instructions for the player but additionally also edit the file `00-zsrv_rootafterboot.bash`.
 This file will be copied to `/root/srv_rootafterboot.bash` to the Pi, so it is even possible to edit it later directly on the Pi if you currently don't know if the Pi should become a "server" or not.

 ### 00-zsrv_rootafterboot.bash